JanickiJ/DarwinWorld/README.md

 # DarwinWorld
-Simple 2d simulation that visualise basics animals life processes in jungle.
+Simple 2d simulation that visualise basics animals' life processes in jungle.
 Was made with the purpose of broaden knowledge of Java nad JavaFX.

 ## Technologies